open-telemetry/oteps/text/0143-versioning-and-stability.md

 No backward-incompatible changes to the API are allowed unless the major version number is incremented.
 All existing API calls must continue to compile and function against all future minor versions of the same major version.
 ABI compatibility for the API may be offered on a language by language basis.

 **SDK Stability -**
 Public portions of the SDK must remain backwards compatible.
 There are two categories: **plugin interfaces** and **constructors**.
-Examples of plugin include the SpanProcessor, Exporter, and Sampler interfaces.
+Examples of plugins include the SpanProcessor, Exporter, and Sampler interfaces.
 Examples of constructors include configuration objects, environment variables, and SDK builders.

 ABI compatibility for SDK plugin interfaces and constructors may be offered on a language by language basis.